Ajit Jogi: Political career

-In the course of his professional work in Sidhi district, he was introduced to Mr.Arjun Singh, a prominent politician from Madhya Pradesh, who later became his mentor in politics.
+In the course of his professional work in Sidhi district, he was introduced to Arjun Singh, a prominent politician from Madhya Pradesh, who later became his mentor in politics.
 When Arjun Singh became Chief Minister in 1980, he appointed Ajit Jogi as the collector for Raipur and later that of Indore.
 Ajit Jogi was introduced couple of times by Arjun Singh to Rajiv Gandhi, who was President of Congress Party, who took special interest in him and a guiding factor for him to quit professional service to enter politics.
 He quit the civil services in 1986 and joined Indian National Congress party.
-Later he became member of Rajya Sabha at age of 40.
-He was nominated for the second time too for Rajya Sabha in year 1992, during Prime Ministership of Late Mr.P V. Narasimha Rao.
+Later he became member of Rajya Sabha aged 40.
+He was nominated for the second time too for Rajya Sabha in year 1992, during Prime Ministership of Late P. V. Narasimha Rao.
 However, he rose to prominence after creation of state Chhattisgarh from the state of Madhya Pradesh in November 2000, when he was chosen to be its first Chief Minister.
 However BJP won the state's maiden elections held in December 2003, and Ajit Jogi's Congress government was unseated.
 Though BJP retained power by winning elections in year 2008 and 2013, Ajit Jogi retained his prominence in State Congress party.
 In 1998, he contested the Lok Sabha elections from Raigarh, a constituency reserve for members of Scheduled Tribe and won.
 However, he lost the Lok Sabha elections in year 1999 from Shahdol.
 In year 2000, Chhattisgarh was carved out of Madhya Pradesh, and Sonia Gandhi as President of Congress, chose him as Chief Minister of the newly carved state.
 Though he did not have political experience which was considered a limitation, his immense experience as Government servant and intelligence made him comfortable in the role and adjust easily.
 As Chief Minister he had complete grip on state affairs.
 Ajit Jogi was a unique person who combined politics in administration and administration in politics in his role of governing the state.
 As the decision making was centralised with him, ministers had little work.
 His bureaucrats used to take important decisions regarding affairs of the state.
 However the elections in November 2003 proved disappointing for him.
 He had an immense popularity in Satnami Community, a powerful Scheduled Caste group in Chhattisgarh.
 In 2016, he floated the Janata Congress Chhattisgarh (JCC), after appealing to the Congress high command.
 In 2018, his party tied up with the Bahujan Samaj Party (BSP), for the Assembly elections.
 He is known to have a new form of politics, one that invoked Chhattisgarh pride and sub-nationalism.
 Even after near-fatal accident in a car crash in 2004 while campaigning for Lok sabha elections from Mahasamund which made him paralysed from waist downwards, Jogi contested assembly election and won against his ex-party colleague Vidya Charan Shukla from BJP.